awsdocs/aws-lambda-developer-guide/doc_source/API_FunctionConfiguration.md

 # FunctionConfiguration<a name="API_FunctionConfiguration"></a>

-A complex type that describes function metadata\.
+A Lambda function's configuration settings\.

 ## Contents<a name="API_FunctionConfiguration_Contents"></a>

  **CodeSha256**   <a name="SSS-Type-FunctionConfiguration-CodeSha256"></a>
-It is the SHA256 hash of your function deployment package\.
+The SHA256 hash of the function's deployment package\.
 Type: String
 Required: No

  **CodeSize**   <a name="SSS-Type-FunctionConfiguration-CodeSize"></a>
-The size, in bytes, of the function \.zip file you uploaded\.
+The size of the function's deployment package in bytes\.
 Type: Long
 Required: No

  **DeadLetterConfig**   <a name="SSS-Type-FunctionConfiguration-DeadLetterConfig"></a>
-The parent object that contains the target ARN \(Amazon Resource Name\) of an Amazon SQS queue or Amazon SNS topic\.
-For more information, see [Dead Letter Queues](dlq.md)\.
+The function's dead letter queue\.
 Type: [DeadLetterConfig](API_DeadLetterConfig.md) object
 Required: No

  **Description**   <a name="SSS-Type-FunctionConfiguration-Description"></a>
-The user\-provided description\.
+The function's description\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 256\.
 Required: No

  **Environment**   <a name="SSS-Type-FunctionConfiguration-Environment"></a>
-The parent object that contains your environment's configuration settings\.
+The function's environment variables\.
 Type: [EnvironmentResponse](API_EnvironmentResponse.md) object
 Required: No

  **FunctionArn**   <a name="SSS-Type-FunctionConfiguration-FunctionArn"></a>
-The Amazon Resource Name \(ARN\) assigned to the function\.
+The function's Amazon Resource Name\.
 Type: String
 Pattern: `arn:(aws[a-zA-Z-]*)?:lambda:[a-z]{2}(-gov)?-[a-z]+-\d{1}:\d{12}:function:[a-zA-Z0-9-_\.]+(:(\$LATEST|[a-zA-Z0-9-_]+))?`
 Required: No

  **FunctionName**   <a name="SSS-Type-FunctionConfiguration-FunctionName"></a>
 The name of the function\.
-Note that the length constraint applies only to the ARN\.
-If you specify only the function name, it is limited to 64 characters in length\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 170\.
 Pattern: `(arn:(aws[a-zA-Z-]*)?:lambda:)?([a-z]{2}(-gov)?-[a-z]+-\d{1}:)?(\d{12}:)?(function:)?([a-zA-Z0-9-_\.]+)(:(\$LATEST|[a-zA-Z0-9-_]+))?`